+Heart&Stroke Foundation Fondation des maladies du cœur et de l'AVC....
 Note: Heart & Stroke will exclude letters of recommendations and assessment forms that arrive after the submission deadline.

 - d.
-An executive summary of the proposed research (section 14 of the application form). - e.
-Sex (biological) and Gender (socio-cultural) considerations (section 15 of the application form): Applicants are required to integrate sex and gender-based analysis (SGBA) in their research design.
-Any application that does not incorporate SGBA must provide a rationale why it would not be relevant to the project.
-All applicants are strongly encouraged to complete the CIHR Institute of Gender and Health training modules: Online Training Modules. - f.
-Equity, Diversity and Inclusion (EDI) considerations (section15(e) of the application form): Applicants are asked to describe how EDI considerations have been integrated in their research program.
+An executive summary of the proposed research. - e.
+Sex (biological) and Gender (socio-cultural) considerations: Applicants are required to integrate sex and gender-based analysis and reporting (SGBAR) in their research design.
+Any application that does not incorporate SGBAR must provide a rationale why it would not be relevant to the program.
+Applicants are strongly encouraged to complete Women's College Hospital's Intersectionality as a Research Lens Training Module and CIHR's Unconscious Bias in Peer Review Training Video Module. - f.
+Equity, Diversity and Inclusion (EDI) considerations: Applicants are asked to describe how EDI considerations have been integrated in their research program.
 EDI factors will not be explicitly included in the evaluation criteria.
-Heart & Stroke anticipates incorporating EDI considerations into grant review in subsequent competitions. - All applicants are strongly encouraged to complete CIHR's Unconscious Bias training (video module). - g.
-Mentorship (section 16 of the application form): Applicants are required to identify at minimum one mentor and describe, in a co-signed one-page letter, the mentorship approach for the first year of the award and provide a three-year mentorship plan. - h.
+Heart & Stroke anticipates incorporating EDI considerations into grant review in subsequent competitions.

+Applicants are strongly encouraged to complete Women's College Hospital's Intersectionality as a Research Lens Training Module and CIHR's Unconscious Bias in Peer Review Training Video Module

+- g.
+Mentorship: Applicants are required to identify at minimum one mentor and describe, in a cosigned one-page letter, the mentorship approach for the first year of the award and provide a three-year mentorship plan. - h.
 A complete structured lay summary with a clear explanation of how the proposed research is directly relevant to heart disease and/or stroke and what is the impact of the proposed research to heart disease and/or stroke.
 The lay summary must be written in everyday language (for a general audience) at a level no greater than Grade 8.
 The structured lay summary is a required section of the application form.
-Applicants are strongly encouraged to use one of the commercial readability tools incorporated in word processing software to ensure that their lay summary is written at an appropriate reading level.
+Applicants are strongly encouraged to use one of the commercial readability tools incorporated in word processing software to ensure that their lay summary is written at an appropriate reading level. - i.
 A completed copy of the applicant's Common CV form (HSFC version only).
-This is a web-based form, which allows CV information to be entered online (refer to https://ccv-cvc.ca/indexresearcher-eng.frm for further instructions)
+This is a web-based form, which allows CV information to be entered online (refer to https://ccv-cvc.ca/indexresearcher-eng.frm for further instructions) - j.

-j.
 Signature(s)